hertzmann/hertzmann.github.io/_posts/2026-03-23-drawing-skills.md

 People have created all sorts of more-elaborate such rules for other kinds of drawing, including one-point perspective and two-point perspective, and rules for drawing full bodies, which has led to some [great parodies](https://imgur.com/7HMbY).

+In the paper we survey many other kinds of strategies and skills that artists learn.

 # Anyone can learn to draw